Authentic Lessons for 21st Century Learning

 Summary

-In this lesson about the growth and development of organisms, students will gather evidence from research about specific plant phenomena, then use research and in-class investigations to explain the relationship between environmental conditions and plant growth.
-Activities throughout the lesson will emphasize the use of evidence to support scientific explanations and make predictions.
-This lesson addresses Next Generation Science Standards (NGSS) standard MS-LS1-4.
+In this lesson on how plants grow and develop, students will research specific plant behaviors and perform classroom investigations to learn how the environment affects plant growth.
+Students will focus on using evidence to explain their ideas and make predictions.
 (Funding provided by USDA Project No. 2012-02355 through the National Institute for Food and Agriculture's Agriculture and Food Research Initiative, Regional Approaches for Adaptation to and Mitigation of Climate Variability and Change.)

 Essential Question(s)